 Social media is a powerful tool for nonprofit and for-profit organizations, as there are nearly 4 billion social media users worldwide.
 You can share goal-oriented milestones with your followers via text, photo, or video on social media platforms like Facebook, Twitter, and Instagram.
 Social media also helps with brand management and portraying your organization to the world.
 You are in control of your voice and can introduce and speak about your goals in the manner you’d like.

-Content marketing is a popular marketing strategy that focuses on crafting and distributing relevant and valuable information across various channels.
+Content marketing is a popular strategic plan that focuses on crafting and distributing relevant and valuable information across various channels.
 It gives you the ability to emotionally connect with audiences so that they become more invested in your mission.

 Common content marketing materials include articles or blog posts.
 For example, you could write a post that explores your goals in-depth, including why you chose to pursue them and what they mean to the community.
 You can tie all of your marketing strategies together by sharing your posts on your social media pages and in your email campaigns.